sjultra/qualys_scanner_gcp_terraform/README.md

 # Qualys Scanner GCP Terraform
 Terraform code that can be used to deploy a qualys scanner on GCP.

+NOTE: This code is not fully tested - still under development.

 # Prerequisites
 ```
 export TF_VAR_service_account_secret=""